This “Small Group Leader Job Description” post has been updated for 2016.

 Length of Commitment: Semester and/or entire 9 month ministry year.

-- Regularly contact group members between meetings (through phone calls, emails, cards, coffee, invite for dinner, notes on Facebook, etc.) Follow up with absent members to let them know they were missed (Think “shepherd” – Luke 15:1-7).
+- Build relationships by regularly contact group members between meetings (through phone calls, emails, cards, coffee, invite for dinner, notes on Facebook, etc.) Follow up with absent members to let them know they were missed (Think “shepherd” – Luke 15:1-7).

 - Disciple and raise up new generations of leaders, as you are able.